Australia ag futures trading spikes on MF Global cover

 CME said it was verifying the collateral allocated to each customer involved in the bulk transfer of positions from the futures brokerage.

-The ASX suspended trading of agricultural futures last Tuesday after MF Global in the United States applied for bankruptcy protection.
+The ASX suspended trading of agricultural futures last Tuesday after MF Global in the United States applied for bankruptcy protection, sending shock waves through global financial markets.

 MF Global's Australian operations were placed under the administration of accountancy firm Deloitte.